aqibali25/To-do-list/README.md

 # To-Do List Project

-A simple To-Do List application built using HTML, CSS, and JavaScript.
+A simple To-Do List application built using HTML, CSS, JavaScript, React and Bootstrap.
 The project allows users to add tasks to a list, and remove them when they are completed.

 ## Features

 - Add new tasks to the list
 - Remove tasks from the list
 - Persist tasks between sessions (using browser's local storage)

 ## Usage

 - Add new tasks to the list by typing in the input field and clicking the "Add Task" button.
 - Remove tasks from the list by clicking the "Remove" button next to each task.

 ## Technologies Used

+- React
+- JavaScript
+- Bootstrap
+- CSS
 - HTML
-- CSS
-- JavaScript

 ## Contact

 If you have any questions or suggestions, please contact me at aqibalikalwar1@gmail.com